-Clinical Information
+Clinical information

 Molina requires copies of clinical information be submitted for documentation.
-Clinical information includes but is not limited to; physician emergency department notes, inpatient history/physical exams, discharge summaries, physician progress notes, physician office notes, physician orders, nursing notes, results of laboratory or imaging studies, therapy evaluations and therapist notes.
+Clinical information includes but is not limited to physician emergency department notes, inpatient history/physical exams, discharge summaries, physician progress notes, physician office notes, physician orders, nursing notes, results of laboratory or imaging studies, therapy evaluations and therapist notes.
 Molina does not accept clinical summaries, telephone summaries or inpatient case manager criteria reviews as meeting the clinical information requirements unless State or Federal regulations allows such documentation to be acceptable.

-Prior Authorization
+Prior authorization

-Molina requires prior authorization for specified services as long as the requirement complies with Federal or State regulations and the Molina Hospital or Provider Services Agreement.
-The list of services that require prior authorization is available in narrative form, along with a more detailed list by CPT and HCPCS codes.
-Molina prior authorization documents are customarily updated quarterly, but may be updated more frequently as appropriate, and are posted on the Molina website at MolinaHealthcare.com.
+Molina requires prior authorization for specified services as long as the requirement complies with Federal or State regulations and the Provider Agreement with Molina.
+A list of services that require prior authorization is available in narrative form, along with a more detailed list by Current Procedural Terminology (CPT®) and Healthcare Common Procedure Coding System (HCPCS) codes.
+To see the full list of codes that require prior authorization, please refer to the Prior Authorization Look-Up Tool at MolinaMarketplace.com.
+Molina prior authorization documents are customarily updated quarterly, but may be updated more frequently as appropriate, and are posted on the Molina website at MolinaMarketplace.com.